Bekisar: Local adaptation

 The Bekisar, with the progeny they generated by interbreeding with feral chickens, have adapted to local conditions.
 With each successive generation of backcrossing, the odds of a fertile hybrid female increase.
 At a certain point a genetic equilibrium is reached, and a fresh generation of viable females, capable of reproducing, is produced.
 Over the long run, some of the more remote islands, such as New Caledonia, Ponape, Marquesas, Rapa, and Rapa Nui, became populated with flocks unique in appearance, not closely resembling either parental form.

 When successive migrations of Polynesians carrying domestic fowl (derived from red junglefowl) appeared on these islands, most of the violaceous traits vanished through genetic swamping, only persisting on the most isolated islands.
 From these isolated island populations, unique breeds have developed, in particular on Ponape, the Marquesas and Rapa Nui (Easter Island).
 The famous Araucana hens, named after the Araucanian Indians of Chile, are derived from these breeds.
 These breeds produce tinted blue, grey, lilac and green eggs.
 The green junglefowl is the only species of junglefowl that produces tinted eggs.

+Description

+The bekisar dominantly inherits a single throat wattle from the green waterfowl over the double wattle from chickens.

 In popular culture

 The Bekisar is the faunal symbol of East Java, a province of Indonesia.
-The male is used in East Java, Bali and the surrounding islands in popular vocal competitions; this practice has caused the decline of wild green junglefowl populations.
+The male is used in East Java, Bali and the surrounding islands in popular vocal competitions, which may involve gambling; this breeding practice has caused the decline of wild green junglefowl populations.